kmotoko/server-guideline/README.md

-hostname -A  # display all FQDN hostname -I  # display all network addresses of the host netstat -i  # show network interfaces
+hostname -A  # display all FQDN hostname -I  # display all network addresses of the host netstat -i  # show network interfaces grep -rHin "string to be searched" /where/to/search  # search all text files for a string
 ```